algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 5. Include steps to reproduce the bug, expected behavior, and actual behavior.
 6. Assign labels, milestones, and assignees if applicable.
 7. Submit the issue.

+#### Google Spreadsheet

+Create a new Excel spreadsheet to document your test cases.
+Organize it with columns for test ID, test description, steps to reproduce, expected result, actual result, and status.

 ### Documentation